Skip to main content

 • Building connections with residents;

-• One-on-one meetings with their supervisor during business hours, Monday through Friday, 9:00 AM to 5:00 PM; and
+• Weekly one-on-one meetings with their supervisor during business hours, Monday through Friday, 9:00 AM ET to 5:00 PM ET; and

-• Attending and participating in a weekly team meeting held on Wednesdays, 5:15 PM – 6:45 PM.
-This weekly team meeting is a required part of the position, and the RAs should not schedule other commitments during this time.
+• Attending and participating in a weekly team meeting held on Wednesdays, 5:15 PM ET – 6:45 PM ET.
+This weekly team meeting is a required part of the position, and PSSP RAs should not schedule other commitments during this time.

-• RAs participate in an on-call rotation to support the safety and security of residents.
+• PSSP RAs participate in an on-call rotation to support the safety and security of residents.

-• RAs are to participate in PSSP RA training and resident Move-in and Move-out.
+• PSSP RAs actively participate in Student Leader training and resident Move-in and Move-out.

-• Dates and details about Move-in and Move-out times will be shared within the Student Leadership Positional Agreement.
+• Dates and details about Move-in and Move-out times will be shared within the Student Leadership Position Agreement.

 • Outside work or enrolling in a class are permitted with this position and MUST be approved by HRL in advance.
 Other outside commitments will also need to be discussed.

-To ensure resident needs are met, PSSP RAs must be present when the community remains open within the appointment dates listed above (including University breaks and holidays).
-PSSP RAs will work to create a coverage plan for breaks and holidays at their supervisor’s direction.
+To ensure resident needs are met, PSSP RAs must be present when the community remains open within the appointment dates listed above.
+Time away from the community needs to be requested and approved.
+If approved, PSSP RAs will work to create a coverage plan in their supervisor’s direction.

 • Note: These dates are subject to modification in accordance with academic calendar changes.
-The dates above are not all-inclusive and the agreement will include additional important dates within the date of appointment (e.g., Move-in, Move-out [Closing], training, holidays and breaks during which PSSP RAs need to be in community fulfilling role responsibilities.
+The dates above are not all-inclusive and the agreement will include additional important dates within the date of appointment.

 Responsibilities

-• Develop and maintain relationships with residents through individual interactions and frequent facilitations of community/floor meetings.
+• Develop and maintain ongoing relationships with residents through intentional social interactions and educational or recreational programming.

 • Maintain consistent availability to residents by being present and accessible within the community.